cade-vs/perl-web-reactor/README.md

       1;

 DESCRIPTION
-    Web::Reactor provides automation of most of the usual and frequent tasks when constructing a web application.
+    Web::Reactor (WR) provides automation of most of the usual and frequent tasks when constructing a web application.
 Such tasks include:

       * User session handling (creation, cookies support, storage)
       * Page (web screen/view) session handling (similar to user sessions attributes)